JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Examples are: Neural networks, statistics and data science.

 ## Pipelining
 Pipelinig Breaks down a process into a series of subtasks.
 Output of one task feeds into the input of another task.
 Subtasks are dependent on each other, which can be a disadavantage.
-Pipelining also happens in multi core processors when using parallel processing (kind of idk, might be the same thing).
+Different from pipelining in multi core processors but based on the same concept.

-Examples are: Blocked, running and waiting states in a processor queue.
+Example: calculation 2 uses data from calculation 1.

 ## Backtracking
 Backtracking is used to move between options in a problem, going down decision routes.
 It works by backtracking if you reach a dead end to the last decision made.
 Uses recursive methods, and will methodically find all valid  / invalid options.
 Recursion, however, is slow for large problems.